xulihang/BasicCAT-website/_posts/2018-11-28-1-0-stable-is-released.md

 * Fix Autocomplete replacing all the prefix matched in the suggestions problem.
 * Only modified segments will show when importing docx back.
 * Files not supported can not be added to project.
+* New algorithm for importing XLIFF which will improve efficienct sigficantly
 * Support Adding Folders